cds-snc/covid-alert-portal/README.md

 pipenv run css
 ```

-If you are developing the app and want your styling changes applied as you make changes, you can use the `--watch` flag.
+If you are developing the app and want your styling changes applied as you make changes, you can use the csswatch command:

 ```
 pipenv run csswatch